trungk18/trungk18.github.io/_posts/2019-06-10-angular-form-array-validate-at-least-one-checkbox-was-selected.md

 ## 2. Form Group

 The different of the formGroup is it will store the form data as the object, which required a key and a form control.
-So it is the good idea to set the key as the categoryId and then we can retrieve it later.
+So it is the good idea to set the key as the categoryId and then we can refer later.

 ```javascript
 buildCategoryFormGroup(categories: ProductCategory[], selectedCategoryIds: string[] = []): FormGroup {